kubernetes/website/content/en/docs/concepts/storage/projected-volumes.md

 and that every file has its permission mode set to `0600`.

 {{< note >}}
-If you add any {{< glossary_tooltip text="ephemeral containers" term_id="ephemeral-container" >}} to
+{{< glossary_tooltip text="Ephemeral containers" term_id="ephemeral-container" >}}
-a Pod, those won't have been present when the pod started running on that node.
+added to a Pod after it is created do *not* change volume permissions that were set when the pod was created.

-Adding an ephemeral container to a pod does **not** change any volume permissions that were set when the pod was created.
+If a Pod's `serviceAccountToken` volume permissions were set to `0600` because all other containers in the Pod have the same `runAsUser`, ephemeral containers must use the same `runAsUser` to be able to read the token.
 {{< /note >}}

 #### Windows